Syqlorix/Syqlorix/README.md

 ## Future Directions

-*   More robust form validation features (e.g., custom validation rules, error message display).
-*   Integrated support for more complex UI elements (e.g., date pickers, sliders).
-*   Accessibility (ARIA attributes, semantic HTML helpers).
-*   Server-side form handling utilities (though mindful of zero-dependency core).
-*   (You're free to suggest more ideas!)
+*   Nothing from now (You're free to suggest more ideas!)

 ## Get Started (Local Installation)